hje58raf/MS-1/README.md

 ### Contact page

 My contact page is very simple so.
-There are input fields for a name, email address and a decription of what the contact is in relation to.
+There are input fields for a name, email address and a description of what the contact is concerning.

 ## Features left to implement in the future

-As this project is designed to build a static front-end which demonstrates the skills I have developed using CSS3, HTML5 and Bootstrap technologies, I would like to add a page for the sale of works in the following projects.
+As this project is designed to build a static front-end that demonstrates the skills I have developed using CSS3, HTML5 and Bootstrap technologies, I would like to add a page for the sale of works in the following projects.
 I would also like to allow visitors to rate the works.